databricks/terraform-provider-databricks/website/content/Resources/azure_adls_gen2_mount.md

 The read and refresh terraform command will require a cluster and make take some time to validate mount.

 If the cluster associated with the mount is deleted, then the mount will be re-created by terraform on next plan.
-It is important to note that provided the mount path and the storage account information remains the same, the mount will not actually get re-created inside the workspace
+It is important to note that provided the mount path and the storage account information remains the same, the mount will not actually get re-created inside the workspace.
 {{% /notice %}}

 {{% notice note %}}